laurasugi/441/hw-4/README.md

 ___
 This week's lesson left me with quite a few more frustrations than successes.
 While I was able to figure out the basics of function formats with relative ease, the more complex ones left me feeling completely clueless.
-While I did work on this assignment pretty steadily throughout the week, I spent most of my time stumped on the last two questions and was not able to create a working program for either.
+While I did work on this assignment pretty steadily throughout the week, I spent most of my time stumped on the last three questions and was not able to create a working program for either.
 However getting the first two to work did feel great and I did enjoy those.
 I did get stuck on the second problem for a while before re-working my code to get the correct result.
 I started out with: